tensorflow/ngraph-bridge/README.md

 runtime engine for TensorFlow.
 Use it to speed up your TensorFlow training and inference workloads.
-The nGraph Library and runtime suite can also be used to customize and deploy Deep Learning inference models that will "just work" with a variety of nGraph-enabled backends: CPU, GPU, and custom silicon like the [Intel(R) Nervana(TM) NNP](https://itpeernetwork.intel.com/inteldcisummit-artificial-intelligence/).
+The nGraph Library and runtime suite can also be used to customize and deploy Deep Learning inference models that will "just work" with a variety of nGraph-enabled backends: CPU, and custom silicon like the [Intel(R) Nervana(TM) NNP](https://itpeernetwork.intel.com/inteldcisummit-artificial-intelligence/).

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/tensorflow/ngraph-bridge/blob/master/LICENSE)